Big Thunder Mountain Railroad: Magic Kingdom

 At the top of the second lift hill, trains drop to the left and cross under the lift hill, before rising into a 540 degree downhill counterclockwise helix, passing over a broken trestle.
 Leaving the helix, trains shoot up across a small hill, make a slight right turn, then drop through another tunnel and hit a trim brake.
 The trains then make a right hand turn into a tunnel and climb the third lift hill.
-As the train climbs the lift, an earthquake hits and makes the train cars sway from side to side (the effect achieved by slightly banking the track).
-Leaving the lift, trains emerge from the tunnel, crest a small rise, and drop to the left towards the Rivers of America.
+As the train climbs the lift, it passes by several veins of gold that illuminate the tunnel; the mother lode of gold can be seen at the top of the lift hill.
+Leaving the lift, trains emerge from the tunnel, crest a small rise, and drop to the left towards the future location of Piston Peak.
 After traveling along a short section of straight track, the ride then makes a left hand turn through a short tunnel and crosses a short bridge.
 The train then makes a right hand turn, and passes through the ribcage of a T-Rex skeleton as it hits the final trim brake, makes a left hand turn past some geysers and hot springs, and rises into the final brakes.
 The train then makes a left turn back into the station.

 The Florida version was allocated more space in the park, and so the Monument Valley-inspired ride structure assumes 2.5 acres, 25 percent larger than the Disneyland version.
-Due to the ride being surrounded by the Rivers of America on the east and the Walt Disney World Railroad on the west, the maintenance facility for the trains is on the opposite side of the Railroad's track from the ride, with a swing bridge being used where the transfer track crosses the Railroad, just past the Frontierland station.
+Due to the ride being surrounded by the former Rivers of America on the east and the Walt Disney World Railroad on the west, the maintenance facility for the trains is on the opposite side of the Railroad's track from the ride, with a swing bridge being used where the transfer track crosses the Railroad, just past the Frontierland station.

-On January 5, 2025, the Magic Kingdom version of the ride was temporarily closed for a complete refurbishment and installation of new track, with a planned reopening in 2026, including some new scenes.
-Additionally, the maintenance shed was removed to accommodate the new Villains Land.
+In January 2025, the Magic Kingdom version of the ride was temporarily closed for a complete refurbishment and installation of new track, with the ride reopening on May 3, 2026.
+The opening scene was updated and the ride includes a refreshed Rainbow Caverns, new audio-animatronics and gold props.
+Additionally, the height limit for the ride was lowered from 40 in to 38 in and the original maintenance shed was removed to accommodate the new Villains Land.